 With the handlebars in a straight ahead position, and with vehicle weight compressing the suspension, measure from the straight edge of the skis at the center of the ski mounting bolt.
-The measurement between the skis at point X should be 1/8'' to 1/4'' greater than the measurement at point Y.
+The measurement between the skis at point X should be 1/8'' to 1/4'' (3-6 mm) greater than the measurement at point Y.

-NOTE: If the skis are misaligned, we recommend that your dealer correct the alignment, since camber adjustment may also be affected.
+TIP: If the skis are misaligned, we recommend that your dealer correct the alignment, since camber adjustment may also be affected.